 When receiving a request for a host candidate for a media line, the IMS-AGW shall allocate one host candidate for that media line and send it to the IMS-ALG within the reply.
 The IP address and port shall be the same as indicated separately as Local IP Resources.

+When receiving a request to provide a desired pacing value for connectivity checks (Ta timer value), the IMS-AGW shall calculate Ta timer value based on the characteristics of the associated data or shall use the default value of 50 ms and provide it as desired Ta timer value.
+The IMS-AGW shall compare the own desired Ta timer value with the Ta timer value provided by the IMS-ALG and shall use the higher value for connectivity checks (as specified in IETF RFC 8445 [nb1]).

 When receiving a request for an ICE user name fragment and password, the IMS-AGW shall generate an ICE user name fragment and password and send it to the IMS-ALG within the reply.
 The IMS-AGW shall store the password and user name fragment to be able to authenticate incoming STUN binding request according to clause 7.2 of IETF RFC 5245 [39].

 When receiving a request to act as STUN server, the IMS-AGW shall be prepared to answer STUN binding request according to clause 7.2 of IETF RFC 5245 [39].
 Once a STUN binding request with the "USE-CANDIDATE" flag has been received, the IMS-AGW may send media towards the source of the binding request.